zrgio/ready-svelte-go/README.md

 ### SvelteKit

-Create a SvelteKit project and install its dependencies
+Create a SvelteKit project and install its dependencies:

 ```sh
 npm create svelte@latest ready-svelte-go